-How to Read Barcodes from Multi-Page/Frame GIF and TIFF
+How to Read Barcodes from Multi-Page GIF & TIFF in C#

 Reading multiframe GIF and TIFF images using IronBarcode is as easy as reading a single image because IronBarcode readily accepts multipage image files into the BarcodeReader.Read method.
-The users do not have to do any image preparation as all of them have been internalized in the library.
+You don't need to prepare images as all processing is internalized in the library.
+For a comprehensive overview of IronBarcode's capabilities, check out our features page.

-The code example below demonstrates how to read multipage GIF and TIFF files:
+The code example below demonstrates reading multipage GIF and TIFF files:

 using System;